Jane Barrie OBE DL, Chairman

 Jan Ross MBE

 Jan has worked in Somerset in education, both for children and adults, and in Community Development.
-She currently works for Engage West Somerset, supporting voluntary groups.
 As a volunteer, she is involved in many different charities and groups in Somerset.
 Jan brings to the Foundation a good network of contacts across local authority, community and voluntary sectors.

 David worked in Local Government for almost forty years.
 He qualified as a Social Worker in 1979 and has worked in all aspects of children’s and adults services.
 He was Director of Children’s services in Somerset until 2010 and then Director of Peoples Services in Shropshire until 2013.
 David is a Governor at a local school and also Bridgwater and Taunton College.
 He works as a freelance trainer and teaches English as a foreign language.

-Tim is a partner and chairman of Clarke Willmott LLP specialising in property development work.
-He has lived in Somerset for 37 years.
+Tim is a partner and chairman of Clarke Willmott LLP, where he has worked since 1978, specialising in property development work.
 His work brings him into contact with Somerset businesses and landowners and he has also carried out legal work for a number of charities during his career.

 He is Chair of trustees of the Albemarle charity and a member and former church secretary of Taunton Baptist Church.